Alek07/Proyecto_Web/readme.md

 - Move to the project directory.
 - Run command on terminal *composer install*.
-- Run command on temrinal *npm install*.
+- Run command on terminal *npm install*.

 On root directory create .env file.